-- Eat your dark green vegetables: vegetables like spinach and broccoli are high in alkaline.
+- Eat your dark green vegetables: Vegetables like spinach and broccoli are high in alkaline.
 Alkaline environments are what help sperm thrive.
-And if a woman’s body is high in alkaline then her cervical mucus will be as well.
+And if a woman’s body is high in alkaline then her cervical mucus most likely will be as well.
 Have your man eat his greens also to help give his sperm quality a boost.

 Another thing you can do is to avoid chemical-based intimate products.